 - Poor reputation among consumers.

-These are considered the opportunities and threats presented by the environment external to the organization or brand and might include socio-cultural or marketplace changes, or a competitor’s position.
-Once a list has been generated, it helps to cut it down to just the top ideas so that the analysis can be truly helpful.
+These are considered the opportunities and threats presented by the environment external to the organization or brand and might include socio-cultural or market trends, or a competitor’s position.
+Once a list has been generated, it helps to cut it down to just the top ideas so that the analysis can be constructive.
 It is important to proceed in order, recording strengths first, weaknesses second, etc.

 Opportunities: During the analysis, be open to new possibilities and look for new opportunities that are not just a quick fix.